Strengthen Injury Safeguards for the University of Washington Men's Basketball

 We respectfully ask UW Athletics to adopt stronger, modernized safeguards that align with leading Big Ten athlete-health practices, including clear load-management guidelines for players returning from injury, objective and documented return-to-play performance benchmarks, standardized internal evaluation processes, and an optional second-opinion pathway for major injuries projected to require extended recovery.
 These measures reflect common-sense protections supported by modern sports medicine and high-level college athletics.

-Taking action now would promote full-team availability, stabilize rotations, support season-to-season growth, and strengthen the program’s ability to compete for postseason opportunities — including NCAA Tournament appearances.
+Taking action before the 2026–27 season would promote full-team availability, stabilize rotations, support season-to-season growth, and strengthen the program’s ability to compete for postseason opportunities — including NCAA Tournament appearances.
 Protecting athlete health and building competitive success are not competing goals; they reinforce one another.

 We urge UW leadership to demonstrate a clear commitment to athlete welfare modernization and to meeting the highest standards expected within the Big Ten Conference.
 Stronger safeguards protect players, strengthen the program, and build a foundation for sustained success.

-Sign this petition to support smarter, safer standards for the University of Washington Husky student-athlete basketball players.
+Sign this petition to support smarter, safer standards for Husky student-athletes before the 2026–27 season begins.

 67